davidmeredith/devsGuidebook/devGuidebook.md

 #### Error Handling - Four Types of Problems

 1. Unrecoverable problems: Is the error recoverable?
-If not, then let the program crash.
-For example, a FileNotFoundException/error should crash if that file is the application's mandatory config file - you can't continue without it.
+If not, then let the program crash/panic/throw (runtime exception).
+For example, a `FileNotFoundException` should crash if that file is the application's mandatory config file - you can't continue without it, but for a file browser application, probably not.

 2. Recoverable problems: For example, if a remote service is temporarily unavailable, you could introduce a retry before showing an error to the user.

 3. Errors that need to propagate to the user:  An error-as-value would be suitable if you are building a file-explorer GUI - you don’t want your program to crash if a file gets deleted by another process.
 In this scenario use a value-error or catch the exception and convey a sensible message to the user.

-4. Programming mistakes:  Let the program crash, you’ll be motivated to fix the problem quickly.
+4. Programming mistakes:  Let the program crash/panic/throw (runtime exception), you’ll be motivated to fix the problem quickly.

 [top](#Table-Of-Contents)